 - Avoid isolation.
 A recent study linked isolation and reduced socialization with an elevated risk of dementia.
 Arrange for frequent coffee dates, card games, and get-togethers with friends and loved ones, and join a club or activity to form new friendships.

-Compassionate Nursing Services’ St. Louis home healthcare services can assist in a wide range of ways to keep older adults active, engaged and thriving with our senior care services!
+Compassionate Nursing Services’ home care and respite care in Creve Coeur and surrounding areas can assist in a wide range of ways to keep older adults active, engaged and thriving with our senior care services!
 Our fully trained, experienced and compassionate in-home caregivers are proficient in providing companionship to build socialization, preparing delicious, nutritious meals, offering safe, dependable transportation and accompaniment to exercise programs, classes and activities of interest, and so much more!
 Celebrate Healthy Aging Month by contacting us at 314-432-4312 to learn more about how our compassionate home health care services can improve quality of life for your senior loved one!